 Q8.
 The price range for hiking boots, is significant, how much should I spend on a pair of hiking boots?

-However, some people either enjoy and can afford the luxury, while others have no choice as they may have unusual shaped feet and just can’t get comfort in standard pairs from the stores.
+However, some people either enjoy and can afford the luxury, while others have no choice as they may have unusually shaped feet or overly wide feet and just can’t get comfortable in standard pairs from the stores.

 While this may sound insane to be that expensive, keep in mind that custom made boots will be very resolable, so you can potentially get decades out of the investment.

-For us mere mortals however 🙂 I think is worth investing as much as you can into good hiking boots, if you plan to hike regularly.
+For us mere mortals, however, I think it is worth investing as much as you can into a good pair of hiking boots if you plan to hike regularly.
 Like anything, you tend to get what you pay for.

 I hike loads, and I have paid $350 for one of my pairs of hiking boots.
 Sounds like a lot, but I have had them for three years now, and they will be going on for many more.